 Religious topics are one of the most sensitive issues in the world and many times, people bring their emotions and sentiments into them.
 However, you are entitled to your feelings.

 Some readers actually feel I need to be silenced because of my viewpoints.

 A Muslim lady once messaged me saying, “You are not even ashamed of opening a blog just to tarnish someone’s image.”
 I replied: “Why should I be ashamed of starting a blog when even porn stars, occultists, atheists and Muslims have their blogs to disseminate their ideologies?
 It’s a free world.”

 Just because you don’t like what I write doesn’t eliminate my rights to write them.
 The sword of religious freedom always cuts in both ways.
 If we are free to believe a thing, then we are also free to question or reject it.

-With that being said, I need to clarify some things about my objectives:
+With that being said, I need to clarify my objectives:

-1. This is not an entertainment blog which panders to people’s excitement.
+1. This is not an entertainment blog that panders to public excitement.
 It’s a space where false doctrines, beliefs and unethical acts are criticized and questioned.

-3. In responding to false religions of various stripes and theological errors, I’m not writing anything new.
-I’m simply saying the same thing that others (both past and present) have said.
-This is what is called Research.
-I endeavour to quote from valid sources, therefore, the idea that I “invented” a theory to smear your hero or group must therefore be discarded.
+3. In responding to aberrant religious groups and theological errors, I’m not writing anything new.
+I’m simply stating the same thing that others (both past and present) have said.
+This is called “research.”

 4. There are different genres of writing.
 Satire is one of them.
 To a high extent, it’s harmless and sometimes acceptable in refuting heresies.
 Most times when reasoning fails, humour works.

-The eternal fate of millions of souls is more important to me than the feelings of some disgruntled people.
+The eternal fate of millions of souls is more important than the feelings of some disgruntled people.
 But if you vehemently disagree with my conclusions, relief is just a click away.